 Just Me Jen: Initially the blog was kept very anonymous and I wrote under the name Just Me.
 After seeing a friend's son experience stigma at 9 years of age I decided that part of the problem that allows stigma is that not enough people are open about mental illness.
 At that time I made a point of decreasing my anonymity while maintaining professionalism.

-Dr. Mind: My psychologist since a few weeks after the blog began.
+Dr. Mind: My therapist since a few weeks after the blog began.
 He has helped me through many of the hardest aspects of my life and has believed in me when almost nobody else did.
 He is firm and blunt and requires me to work hard and together we've made my life look like my dream goal of "normal", at least for a while.
+Now we work to help me stay alive and safe and deal with my grief over losing my home to this illness (I can't manage alone).

-Dr. Brain: My psychiatrist of 9 years.
+Dr. Brain: My psychiatrist of 16 years.
 She is amazing and seems to know through intuition how to best treat me.
 If she had not keeping systematically trying one med after another and listened to my concerns and requests and how I felt a med was impacting me I would never have worked this long or had the life that I have had.
 She is a marvel with meds and is just as willing to hold me while I cry as she is to hand out scripts.
 She has spent enormous amounts of time with me as opposed to prior psychiatrists who wrote me off or ignored me.
+When Dr. Mind made her aware of my suicidal/self-harm thinking that has dominated my life lately she spent 2 hours talking to me and holding me while I cried.
+She is speical.

 Dr. Body: My family doctor.
 He is very invested in helping me feel as good as possible while being frustratingly restricted by my allergies and meds I can't take.
 I went to him when he was new out of residency and asked him if he was willing to work with me, never judge me, and be willing to accept that my psychiatrist has overruling power over anything other doctors do but that she would happily help him learn about me.
 He agreed and while he finds it frustrating that he can keep me alive but rarely offer much comfort because of restrictions he is consistently ready to jump in and help me, including spending hours trying to find a pulmonologist willing to treat me and then giving the pulmonologist both a phone call of information and 3 typed pages of history and hints when we couldn't find anyone to treat my asthma.

 Anne: A pseudonum I use for my niece who is one of the great loves of my life.
 Since I've been so sick I do not see her nearly enough.
-She is an amazing little girl who at 17 months expressed that she is a toddler, not a baby.
-I never knew I could love anyone like I love her.
+She is an amazing little girl.

 I just want to say that Julia has sent me here:) I have a six year old with bipolar and our world has been upside down for a very long time.
 He has been in a psych hospital over the summer, that I thought my heart would come out of me to leave him there.
 Thank you for the "realness" you offer.
 It is so very hard, and so hard to make people understand.
 Especially since he is so little...but I have hope.
 Thank you